With chatbots on the winning side?

 Critical retailers might say at this point that all this sounds nice and good, but it is far from being of any use if it is not implemented.
 And it is often the implementation rather than the planning that is associated with a lot of time and even more money.

-No question: Neither ChatGPT nor Google Bard are a panacea for all the problems in the industry.
+No question: Neither ChatGPT nor Google Gemini are a panacea for all the problems in the industry.
 Every plan, no matter how good, will sooner or later have to face questions of funding and feasibility.
-Also, Bard and ChatGPT only work really effectively if they are confronted with as much data and as concrete requests as possible.
+Also, Gemini and ChatGPT only work really effectively if they are confronted with as much data and as concrete requests as possible.
 After all, it makes a difference whether I ask the programme for advertising ideas for a family business in Bristol with 20 employees or for a global corporation with thousands of employees from New York to Tokyo.